innovationOUtside/sphinxcontrib-ou-av/README.md

 # sphinxcontrib-ou-av

-Simple Sphinx extension to embed a media player
+Simple Sphinx extension to embed a media player (for use with OU-XML workflows).